AbdullahDiaa/Bootstrap-RTL/README.md

 Twitter Bootstrap RTL
 =====================

-RTL arabic version of Twitter's Bootstrap 2.1.0
+Right To Left version of Twitter's Bootstrap 2.1.0 for RTL languages (Arabic, Hebrew and Persian)

 Usage
 -----